 - In hydrodynamic cavitation the liquid is forced to pass in one or more cavitational elements, which can be fixed or dynamic and of particular geometries to maximize the cavitational yeld, in which bubbles are generated and they subsequently implode in a confined chamber.

 - In acoustic cavitation bubbles are generated by ultrasound waves and they expand and collapse because of the sinusoidal wave acting directly on the fluid.

 E-PIC S.r.l. licenses proprietary technology and know-how in hydrodynamic cavitation.
 Moreover, it operates several cavitational technologies, LAB SCALE, BENCH SCALE UNITS and PILOT PLANTS to generate and control this phenomenon.

-E-PIC S.r.l. has developed a new innovative hydrodynamic cavitator (ROTOCAV), which can be installed for different applications and in different fields: download the ROTOCAV flyer and the ROTOCAV technical brochure.
+E-PIC S.r.l. has developed a new innovative hydrodynamic cavitator (ROTOCAV), which can be installed for different applications and in different fields: download the ROTOCAV flyer, the ROTOCAV brochure and the ROTOCAV technical brochure.